Abir-Tx/fedcmp/mnist/fedavg/README.md

       <img src="docs/centralized_metrics.png" alt="Centralized evaluation results" width="400">
 </p>

 You will also find the saved history in the `docs/results/` folder, here `C` is referring to the number of clients, `B` the batch size, `E` the number of local epochs, `R` the number of rounds, and `stag` the proportion of clients that are unreachable at each round.

+## Running Time

+The baseline took approximately 2 hours to run on a single machine with core i7-8650U CPU @ 1.90GHz and 8 GB Ram.